Mercedes AMG E53 Estate Review

-Getting your head around the new Mercedes-AMG models is tricky, but a simple rule to follow is that E53 models sit between the regular E-Class range and the E63.
-It’s a similar arrangement to Audi’s S models, which sit below the RS versions.
+Getting your head around the new Mercedes-AMG models is tricky, but a simple rule to follow is that E53 models sit between the regular E-Class range and the fire-breathing E63.
+It’s a similar arrangement to the Audi S6 Avant, which sits below the RS6 version.

-The E53 Estate was introduced in 2018 and it replaces the E43 Estate.
-The exterior differences are subtle, mainly revolving around the front grille, but the biggest change is the new engine: 3.0-litre straight six replaces the 3.0-litre V6.
+The Mercedes-AMG E53 Estate was introduced in 2018 and it replaces the E43 Estate.
+The exterior differences are subtle, mainly revolving around the front grille, but the biggest change is the new engine; a 3.0-litre straight-six unit replaces the old car’s 3.0-litre V6.

-What’s definitely intuitive is the seat adjustment in the E53 Estate.
-All models get electrically-adjustable seats and the extra-long runners mean that you’ll have no problem getting comfortable, even if you’re very tall.
-Those sitting behind you are also well catered for – the E53 is wide enough for three adults in the back.
-Legroom is good and headroom is better than in the E53 Saloon thanks to the flatter roofline of the E53 Estate.
+Easier than using this system, however, is getting comfortable in the Mercedes-AMG E53 Estate.
+All models get electrically-adjustable seats and the extra-long runners mean that you’ll have plenty of space to stretch out, even if you’re very tall.
+Those sitting behind you are also well catered for – the E53 Estate is wide enough for three adults in the back, legroom is good and headroom is better than in the E53 Saloon thanks to the estate’s flatter roof.

-That flatter roof is a hint at the practicality hidden under the E53 Estate’s sleek body.
+This roofline is also partly responsible for the E53 Estate being significantly more practical than the saloon.
 With the seats up, you have about 640 litres of space, which is easily enough for a couple of large suitcases and a few soft bags.
-Drop the rear seats and space increases to a class-leading 1,820 litres, which needs a pretty big IKEA trip to fill to the brim.
-Put simply, the E53 is one of the most practical estate cars on sale.
+Drop the rear seats and space increases to a class-leading 1,820 litres.
+Put simply, the E53 is one of the most practical fast estate cars on sale.

 If you want a quick Mercedes estate car but can’t live with the aggressive looks of the E63, the E53 is perfect

 However, you don’t really buy an AMG Mercedes for practical reasons, do you?
-As is the case with many other AMG models, the real reason for the price tag lies under the bonnet.
-Here, you’ll find a 3.0-litre straight six that develops a respectable 435hp.
-That’s almost 100hp more than the original E55 AMG Estate, so don’t think the E53 is going to be slow.
+As is the case with many other AMG models, the biggest draw lies under the bonnet.
+Here, you’ll find a 3.0-litre straight-six unit that produces 435hp.

-Far from it, in fact.
-Thanks to standard 4Matic four-wheel drive, the E53 Estate makes impeccable launches, even in slippery conditions, and blasts you from 0-62mph in 4.5 seconds.
-Yes, that’s a second slower the E63, but it’s still mighty impressive for something that can fit a EU-standard pallet in the boot.
+Add to this the E53 Estate’s standard 4Matic four-wheel drive, and you’ll find this practical family estate can launch from 0-60mph in less than 4.5 seconds.
+Yes, that’s a second slower the E63, but it’s still mighty impressive for something that can fit an EU-standard pallet in the boot.

-The adaptive air suspension also means you can choose to make it as sporty or as comfortable as you’d like.
-And, when you’re not exploring the sporty side of its nature, the E53 Estate is wonderfully easy to pootle around in thanks to the slick-shifting nine-speed auto gearbox.
+The adaptive air suspension also means you can choose to make the Mercedes-AMG E53 Estate it as sporty or as comfortable as you’d like.
+And, when you’re not barrelling around pretending to be Lewis Hamilton on his way to the tip, the E53’s standard nine-speed automatic gearbox is wonderfully smooth and easy to use.